in28minutes/cloud.in28minutes.com/_posts-future/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 - Low cost (Pay for use)

 ## Asynchronous Communication - Push Model - SNS
-SNS is based on push model.
-Lets look how this works.
+Lets look how it addresses various enterprise concerns.
 - Subscribers subscribe to a topic
 - Producers send notifications to a topic
 	- Notification sent out to all subscribers